-More than 18,000 students borrow approximately \$136 million annually.
-A variety of loan programs provide assistance to students and, in some cases, parents in the financing of a university education.
+A variety of loan programs provide assistance to students and, in some cases, parents in the financing of a college education.

 William D. Ford Direct Student Loan.
 Through the William D. Ford Direct Student Loan program, the federal government loans money to students based on the university's determination of the student's financial need and cost of education.
 Repayment begins after the student graduates, leaves school, or drops below half-time enrollment.
 Under this program there are two loan types: subsidized and unsubsidized.
-With a subsidized Direct Student Loan, the federal government pays the interest on the loan principle during the student's in-school status, grace, and other authorized periods of deferment.
-The school bases eligibility for a subsidized loan on the student's financial need which is determined by subtracting the expected family contribution from the cost of education.
+With a subsidized Direct Student Loan, the federal government pays the interest on the loan principal during the student's in-school status, grace, and other authorized periods of deferment.

 The school may determine the student to have eligibility for an unsubsidized Direct Student Loan.
 In this program, the federal government does not pay the interest during the student's in-school status, grace, or other authorized periods of deferment.
 As the student proceeds through school, interest will accrue and will be added once the student enters repayment.
 Otherwise, conditions and terms for the two programs are the same.